Not Just Any Crowdsourcing: How Peer-Group Data Provides B2B Community Insights that Reveal Undiscovered Opportunities to Spend Smarter

 How do you compare to global industry leaders across core BSM processes?

-Measure your source-to-contract, procure-to-pay, and expense management success by exploring key performance indicators across four core business spend processes to benchmark where you stand with Coupa’s 2019 Benchmarking Report.
+Measure your source-to-contract, procure-to-pay, and expense management success by exploring key performance indicators across four core business spend processes to benchmark where you stand with Coupa’s Benchmark Report.

-Stay tuned for Part II of this blog, What Don’t You Know About Your Spend, where we’ll cover Coupa’s recipe for B2B community intelligence success and not-so-secret (yet hard to replicate) sauce, along with a number of real-world stories of Coupa Community Intelligence in action.
+In Part II of this blog, What Don’t You Know About Your Spend, we’ll cover Coupa’s recipe for B2B community success and not-so-secret (yet hard to replicate) sauce, along with a number of real-world stories of Coupa Community.ai in action.

 Need access to the Community?
 Click here to join.